gavinlyonsrepo/GC9A01_LTSM/README.md

 - **STM32 “Blue Pill”**

 > Some examples on low-RAM MCUs will fail( insufficient memory ), numerous fonts and bitmap data are included.
-> Frame buffer mode requires sufficient dynamic memory for the buffer — see the README in display16_LTSM for details.
+> Frame buffer mode example requires sufficient dynamic memory for the buffer — see the README in display16_LTSM for details.

 ## Output